Ctrlmonster/koota-tree-queries/README.md

 // query for explosives that are closeby! const explosivesAboutToGoBoom = createTreeQuery( Radius, Position, IsExplosiveOnContact,
-  // we restrict explosives to not interact with each other health pickups,
+  // we restrict explosives to not interact with each other, or health pickups.
   // (that restriction coud easily be lifted 💥) InPickupRange(Radius, Position, Not(IsExplosiveOnContact), Not(IsHealthPickup))
 );